 The Bond of Language

-Books and Bao has a specific focus on translated writing from East Asia, but here, paradoxically, is a writer originally from China who has adopted English so thoroughly that she insists in writing exclusively in English.
+Books and Bao generally focuses on translated writing from East Asia, but here, paradoxically, is a writer originally from China who has adopted English so thoroughly that she insists in writing exclusively in English.
 Much to the grief of her own mother, Li has refused to have her books translated into Chinese and will not write in Chinese herself.
-This is something which comes up time and again in Dear Friend… But beyond that Li discusses the concept of one’s ‘private language’:
+This is something which comes up time and again in Dear Friend.
+But beyond that Li discusses the concept of one’s ‘private language’: